refreshav/www/README.md

-Publishing Content to Github
+Uploading Content to Github Using Git Bash

 Step 1: Create your document in the www directory.

 Step 2: In the Git Bash console, go to the www directory.

-Step 3: Enter "git add path/to/document/name-of-document.md" to select the document you want to publish.
+Step 3: Enter "git add path/to/document/name-of-document.md" to select the document you want to upload.

-Step 4: Enter "git commit"
+Step 4: Enter "git commit".

 Step 5: Enter "git push" and your document should appear on Github.